xioxium/eth_series/doc/show3.md

 > Always keep in mind that this is my own point of view, and you can use the whatever you want because... [#read first what IS and what IS NOT](https://github.com/xioxium/eth_series/blob/main/README.md#subliminal-things)

+I'm going to install two extensions, search for it into the extensions panel:
+- solidity
+- STFP

 ![VSCode-extensions-panel](./assets/img/extensions-panel.png)

 so, so what?!?